 |Mid-American||118-170 (.410)||8-24 (.250)||126-194 (.394)||9.4|

-By every measure here except for SRS, the Sun Belt is substantially the best of these three leagues, and it barely trails the MAC in SRS.
+By every measure here except for SRS, the Sun Belt is substantially the best of these three leagues, and it doesn't trail Conference-USA by much in SRS.
 And the Sun Belt is pretty strong during bowl season, winning 64 percent of its appearances in the last five years.

 Now, this does begin to look a little different inside the numbers.
 For example, in bowls through the last five years, the Sun Belt is 5-3 against Conference-USA and 8-0 against the MAC, 13-3 combined.
 But that leaves 3-6 against everyone else.
 Conference-USA is 3-5 against the Sun Belt and 6-3 against the MAC, 9-8, so its teams are 9-9 against everyone else.
 The MAC is 3-14 in its bowls against the Sun Belt and Conference-USA, and 5-10 against all others.